-The accompanying financial statements present all funds under the authority of the College, including its blended component unit, the Applied Research Foundation of West Virginia State (the ARF), a nonprofit, nonstock corporation.
-The basic criteria for inclusion in the accompanying financial statements is the exercise of oversight responsibility derived from the College's ability to significantly influence operations and accountability for fiscal matters of the ARF.
+The accompanying financial statements present all funds under the authority of the University, including its blended component unit, the Applied Research Foundation of West Virginia State (ARF), a nonprofit, nonstock corporation.
+The basic criteria for inclusion in the accompanying financial statements is the exercise of oversight responsibility derived from the University's ability to significantly influence operations and accountability for fiscal matters of the ARF.

-The Center for Applied Research and Technology of Bluefield State College and the Bluefield State College Alumni Association are not part of the College reporting entity and are not included in the accompanying financial statements as the College has no ability to designate management, cannot significantly influence operations of the entity and is not accountable for the fiscal matters of the entity under GASB.
+The Center for Applied Research and Technology of Bluefield State University and the Bluefield State University Alumni Association are not part of the University reporting entity and are not included in the accompanying financial statements as the University has no ability to designate management, cannot significantly influence operations of the entity and is not accountable for the fiscal matters of the entity under GASB.

-The Bluefield State College Foundation, Inc. (the Foundation) is a separate nonprofit organization incorporated in the State of West Virginia and has as its purpose to aid, strengthen and further in every proper and useful way, the work and services of the College and its affiliated nonprofit organizations.
-Oversight of the Foundation is the responsibility of a separate and independently elected Board of Directors, not otherwise affiliated with the College.
+The Bluefield State College Foundation, Inc. (Foundation) is a separate nonprofit organization incorporated in the State of West Virginia and has as its purpose to aid, strengthen, and further in every proper and useful way, the work and services of the University and its affiliated nonprofit organizations.
+Oversight of the Foundation is the responsibility of a separate and independently elected Board of Directors, not otherwise affiliated with the University.
 In carrying out its responsibilities, the Board of Directors of the Foundation employs management, forms policy, and maintains fiscal accountability over funds administered by the Foundation.
-Although the College does not control the timing or amount of funds received from the Foundation, the majority of resources, or income thereon that the Foundation holds and invests are restricted to the activities of the College by the donors.
-Because these restricted resources held by the Foundation can only be used by, or for the benefit of, the College, the Foundation is considered a component unit of the College and is therefore discretely presented with the College's financial statements in accordance with applicable GASB guidance.
-Complete financial statements for the Foundation can be obtained from the President of the Bluefield State College Foundation at College Avenue, Bluefield, Virginia 24605.
+Although the University does not control the timing or amount of funds received from the Foundation, the majority of resources, or income thereon that the Foundation holds and invests are restricted to the activities of the University by the donors.
+Because these restricted resources held by the Foundation can only be used by, or for the benefit of, the University, the Foundation is considered a component unit of the University and is therefore discretely presented with the University's financial statements in accordance with applicable GASB guidance.
+Complete financial statements for the Foundation can be obtained from the President of the Foundation at College Avenue.
+Bluefield, Virginia 24605.